History of Red Star Belgrade: Establishment and the first title (1945–1951)

 In February 1945, during World War II, a group of young men, members of the Serbian United Antifascist Youth League, decided to form a Youth Physical Culture Society, that was to become Red Star Belgrade on 4 March.
 At the end of the Second World War, several pre-war Yugoslav clubs were dissolved because they had played matches during the war and were labelled collaborators by Marshal Josip Broz Tito's communist authorities.
 Two of these clubs from Belgrade were SK Jugoslavija and BSK Belgrade.
 Red Star was formed from the remains of Jugoslavija and they were given Jugoslavija's stadium, offices, players, and even their red and white colours.
 The name Red Star was assigned to the club after a long discussion, and the first vice presidents of the sport society, Zoran Žujović and Slobodan Ćosić, were the ones who assigned it.
 After numerous proposals, Ćosić finally said: "Should we call our society the Star?", and Žujović spontaneously said: "Great, if it is the Star, let it be Red Star".
 With this proposal all the attendees were in agreement, although there were suggestions that the club be called the Blue Star.
-Anyway, Red star was soon adopted as a symbol of Serbia, a sporting institution that remains the country's most popular to this day.
+Ultimately, Red star was soon adopted as a symbol of Serbia, a sporting institution that remains the country's most popular to this day.
 On that day, Red Star played the first football match in the club's history against the First Battalion of the Second Brigade of KNOJ (People's Defence Corps of Yugoslavia) and won 3–0.
 Five days later, a football section was formed, led by Kosta Tomašević and Predrag Đajić.
 The two of them defended the honor of Red Star on the playing field - Tomašević was the first striker and scorer in the history of the club (who scored also the first European goal for Red Star against Rapid JC during the 1956–57 European Cup), and Đajić was a strong midfielder.
 In the post-war 1946 season, Red Star won the Serbian Championship and thus was promoted to the Yugoslav First League.
 In the first seasons, the club achieved the 3rd place and two vice-championships.
 However, in the period from 1948 to 1950, the club scored a series of hat-trick triumphs in Yugoslav Cups, winning finals against city rival Partizan, Naša Krila of Zemun and Dinamo Zagreb.
-Red Star's first League championship was won in spectacular fashion.
+Red Star's first League championship was won decisively.
 Three rounds before the end, Dinamo from Zagreb were five points ahead in the league (winning a match earned a club two points at the time.)
 However, the team from Zagreb was defeated by a team from Sarajevo, and Red Star won the rivals’ duel for the championship and entered the last round, trailing by a single point.
 The match between BSK Belgrade and Dinamo ended in a 2–2 draw, and the Championship was decided a day later, on 4 November, in a match with Partizan.
 Red Star's eternal rival had won the previous derby very convincingly earlier that season (6–1), but this time, Red Star produced the 2–0 scoreline that was needed and thanks to a slightly better goal-average, they became the national champion of Yugoslavia for the very first time.